accordproject/concerto/README.md

 Things you can do using Concerto:
 - Define an object-oriented model using a domain-specific language that is much easier to read and write than JSON/XML Schema, XMI or equivalents.
 The metamodel gives you "just enough" expressivity to capture real-world business models, while remaining easy to map to most runtime environments.
-- Optionally edit your models using a powerful [VS Code add-on](https://marketplace.visualstudio.com/items?itemName=accordproject.cicero-vscode-extension) with syntax highlighting and validation
+- Optionall edit your models using a powerful [VS Code add-on](https://marketplace.visualstudio.com/items?itemName=accordproject.cicero-vscode-extension) with syntax highlighting and validation
 - Create runtime instances of your model
 - Serialize your instances to JSON
 - Deserialize (and optionally validate) instances from JSON